correial/correial.github.io/content/Fast Robots/Lab 6/index.md

 ## Turning Way Points

-To start thinking about future applications of the PID controller I added waypoints that the robot would turn to and set at which will be applicable during navigation.
-The robot turns from 0 degrees to 90 degrees, then back to 0 degrees, then ends at 120 degrees:
+To start thinking about future applications of the PID controller I added waypoints that the robot would turn to.
+During navigation this can be implemented along side of the straightline PID controller; the robot doesn't need to turn in an arc while it drives, instead it can drive straight, pivot, then drive straight again.
+In this example, the robot turns from 0 degrees to 90 degrees, then back to 0 degrees, then ends at 120 degrees:

 <iframe width="450" height="315" src="https://www.youtube.com/embed/RQPXhLDtzWo"allowfullscreen></iframe>
 <figcaption>Waypoints</figcaption>